 Due to shear pressure

-In addition to the mechanical pressure, skin injury can occur due to another type of pressure: Shear pressure.
-Shear refers to a force that occurs when two surfaces rub against each other when the forces move opposite directions to each other.
-It occurs when the skin rubs against a rough sheet and any other surface.
+In addition to mechanical pressure, skin injury can occur due to another type of pressure: Shear pressure.
+Shear refers to a force that occurs when two surfaces rub against each other when the forces move in opposite directions to each other.
+It occurs when the skin rubs against a rough sheet and other surfaces.
 It can create damage to the skin and tissues under the skin resulting in stage 2 ulcer.
-When a person moves up on the bed, underlying bone can move against the bed surface while skin pressed in-between.
+When a person moves up on the bed, the underlying bone can move against the bed surface while skin pressed in-between.

 Due to friction

 Friction is a mechanical force; it damages both the epidermis and dermis and occurs while we reposition the person.
 Both shear and friction may occur together.